hwangdeyu/tensorflow-onnx/README.md

 ### ONNX

-tf2onnx will use the ONNX version installed on your system and installs the latest ONNX version if none is found.
+tf2onnx will use the ONNX version installed on your system and install the latest ONNX version if none is found.

 We support and test ONNX opset-9 to opset-16. opset-6 to opset-8 should work but we don't test them.
 By default we use ```opset-13``` for the resulting ONNX graph.